 It means a few things, actually.

-Eighth, we must have an annual audit conducted and year-end financial statements prepared by an independent certified public accountant whose examination complies with generally accepted auditing standards and accounting principles.
+8. We must have an annual audit conducted and year-end financial statements prepared by an independent certified public accountant whose examination complies with generally accepted auditing standards and accounting principles.
 The audit must be an unqualified “clean” audit.
-The board must review the auditor’s management letter and take appropriate actions to minimize any risks identified
+The board must review the auditor’s management letter and take appropriate actions to minimize any risks identified.